SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Check

 - Request: HEAD /{collection}/{id}
-- Request message: None
+- Request message: Optional
 - Response message: None

  The HTTP HEAD method MUST be used for object existence check.
-Both client and server MUST NOT add content to the HTTP message body.
 The response MUST contain the `REPP-Check-Avail` header and MAY contain the `REPP-Check-Reason` header.
 The value of the `REPP-Check-Avail` header MUST be "0" or "1" as described in [@!RFC5730, section 2.9.2.1], depending on whether the object can be provisioned or not.

 The Check endpoint MUST be limited to checking only a single object-id per request.
 This may seem a limitation compared to the Check command defined in [@!RFC5730] where a Check message may contain multiple object-ids.
 The REPP Check request can be load balanced more efficiently when only a single object-id has to be checked.